vicenteherrera/starter-go/README.md

 make build
 ```

+The `makefile` target will use `ldflags` to stablish default value for the `version` variable inside the binary using the latest repo tag.

-And a new binary `starter-go` will be generated on the project directory.
+And a new binary `starter-go` will be generated on the `./release/` directory.

 The binary requires configuration to run as an example.
 To use the provided one do: